dmeister/dmeister.github.io/content/posts/2021-07-29-cpp-in-coding-interviews.md

 The question is about binary search (as the name of the question indicates).
 Again, a classical, well-known algorithm.
-The Solution 1 contains a recursive solution with a time complexity states as `O(log n)`.
+Solution 1 contains a recursive solution with a time complexity stated as `O(log n)`.
 The solution has the same problem with accidental copying.

 ```cpp